bad64/PythonPad/README.md

 ## TODO

-- Async button polling ?
 - Clean up the code and make it more Pythonic
-- Tutorial on how to create config files
+- Tutorial on how to create config files/Full-on user manual
 - Maybe a configurator on a separate repo ?

 [^1]: I do miss pointers though...